imixs/imixs-cloud/README.md

 ## Basic Architecture

-The basic architecture of the Imixs-Docker-Cloud consists of the following components:
+The basic architecture of the _Imixs-Cloud_ consists of the following components:

  * A Docker-Swarm Cluster running on virtual or hardware nodes.
  * A Management node providing a registry and a proxy server.